The government has confirmed plans to create five “defence-focused” technical excellence colleges to “make the country safer and boost jobs”.

 The five defence TECs will follow ten construction TECs confirmed in August, which will each receive a share of £80 million in capital and £20 million in revenue over the next four years.

-The government says funding will also pay for “thousands” of short courses so that defence employers can train new and current staff “more quickly”.
+The government says funding will also pay for “thousands” of short courses so that defence employers can train new and current staff “more quickly”, although details of this remain limited.

 Education secretary Bridget Phillipson said: “The defence sector doesn’t just keep the British people safe; it drives growth and unlocks opportunities for young people to learn pioneering skills and pursue a great career.